Sparse Gaussian Graphical Models with Discrete Optimization: Computational and Statistical Perspectives: Introduction

 We mention some existing results on statistical properties of sparse precision matrix estimation.
 Let $k$ denote an upper bound on the number of nonzero coordinates in each row/column of $\B\Theta^*$.
-To have a consistent estimate of $\B\Theta^*$ (in terms of the Frobenius norm of the estimation error) we need $n\gtrsim kp\log p$\footnote{We use the notation $\lesssim,\gtrsim$ to show an inequality holds up to a universal constant that does not depend upon problem data.} samples~\citep{rothman2008sparse}.
-This implies that consistent estimation is only possible when $kp/n\to 0$, which corresponds to the low-dimensional setting.
+To have a consistent estimate of $\B\Theta^*$ (in terms of the Frobenius norm of the estimation error) we need\footnote{We use the notation $\lesssim,\gtrsim$ to show an inequality holds up to a universal constant that does not depend upon problem data.} $n\gtrsim kp\log p$ samples~\citep{rothman2008sparse}.
 In the high-dimensional setting where $p\gg n$, one is often interested in estimating the true support of $\B\Theta^*$ with high probability.
 Under certain non-degeneracy conditions, $n\gtrsim k\log p$ samples are required for a consistent estimation of the support of $\B{\Theta}^*$~\citep{wang2010information}.
-This suggests that support recovery is possible even when $p/n\to\infty$.